 P. kernoviae was first detected in Cornwall in 2003, during surveys for P. ramorum.
-At the time it was a species new to science, but it has now been detected at dozens of sites in England and Wales (mainly in south-west England), and has also been found in New Zealand.
+At the time it was a species new to science, but it has now been detected at dozens of sites in England and Wales (mainly in south-west England), and has also been found in Scotland, the Republic of Ireland, Chile and New Zealand.
 It causes similar symptoms to P. ramorum, but appears to be more aggressive to rhododendrons.

 Notifiable plant pathogens